zygmuntz/phraug/README.md

 phraug
 ======

 A set of simple Python scripts for pre-processing large files, things like splitting and format conversion.
+The names _phraug_ comes from a great book, _Made to Stick_, by Chip and Dan Heath.

 See [http://fastml.com/processing-large-files-line-by-line/](http://fastml.com/processing-large-files-line-by-line/) for the basic idea.